MarkThorley/designtechViewExtension/README.md

 ## DYNAMO 1.3 INSTALL INSTRUCTIONS:
+Please Note: The Dynamo 1.3 branch is no longer being maintained

 - Build Dynamo from Source in Visual Studio from Dynamo_1.3 branch

 - Build the designtech View Extension from Source in Visual Studio from 1.3 branch